5 Best OCR Software for Mac in 2023

 #2.
 Nitro PDF Pro

 Nitro PDF Pro is a PDF editor tool by Nitro.
 It is an offline desktop PDF reader application for Mac with in-built OCR capabilities.

 While the Mac OCR software is offline, all the files are stored online.
 So, in case you have to process any sensitive files, do keep this in mind.
 Apart from this, the OCR tool is the Kofax Omnipage OCR tool.
 Kofax OCR works only on the Windows platform; therefore, with Nitro PDF Pro, you can enjoy the OCR capabilities of Kofax on Mac.

 I tried testing it with an image with text.
 I chose the Open file option and uploaded the file.
-Another prompt asked me the language of the document.
+Another prompt asked me about the language of the document.

 Note: Nitro added a watermark to all my processed files with the free version.
 (Not able to remove it!)
 Do keep that in mind in case you want to use it further.

 - Allows you to export PDFs as a word document

 - Adds a watermark to all the pages